 Here's a look at the pros and cons of on-campus housing at Clemson or living in an off-campus apartment.

 Living on the campus at Clemson has its pluses.
-You wouldn’t have to drive to school, and you could definitely walk to class, or any special events you want to attend.
+With a Clemson University location, you wouldn't have to drive to school, and you could definitely walk to class, or any special events you want to attend.
 It would also be easier to be spontaneous, when it comes to inviting someone home.

-You will also be far less tempted to eat out in budget-busting restaurants, with the cafeteria and affordable student union dining options so close at hand.
+You will also be far less tempted to eat out in budget-busting restaurants, with the cafeteria and affordable student union dining options so close at hand, if you live within the Clemson zip code of 29631.

 One of the big perks to living in apartments near Clemson University is that you'll be able to set your own rules.
 Even if you're not a wild one, on occasion, campus rules for dorms or apartments might feel restrictive.